BestTimesToVisit.com Logo

 nature

-Ascend above the city's vibrant sprawl on the Metrocable, a unique public transport system that offers stunning aerial views of Medellín's transformation.
-Disembark at the top and immerse yourself in the lush, cool air of Parque Arví, a sprawling ecological reserve perfect for hiking and escaping the urban heat.
+Ascend above the city on the Metrocable, a breathtaking public transport system offering stunning aerial views of Medellín's transformation.
+Disembark at the top and immerse yourself in the lush, biodiverse Parque Arví, a natural sanctuary perfect for hiking and escaping the urban bustle.
+Look out for local artisans selling crafts near the park entrance.

 Best time: Jan-Mar, Jul-Aug